Legrandin/pycryptodome/Doc/pycrypt.rst

 or 32 hex digits.

-One solution is to request a lengthy passphrase from the user, and then run it through a hash function such as SHA or MD5.
+One solution is to request a lengthy passphrase from the user, and then run it through a hash function such as SHA1 or MD5.
 Another solution is discussed in RFC 1751, "A Convention for Human-Readable 128-bit Keys", by Daniel L. McDonald.
 Binary keys are transformed into a list of short English words that should be easier to remember.